Seal Rusted Metals and protect with an Everbrite Coating

 The clear formula of Everbrite™ or ProtectaClear® can be glossy on rusted or on dark colored metals.
 Once it is coated, the metal will look like it does when it is wet.
 The Satin formula can be put on to reduce the shine if the original is too glossy.
 The Satin finish has a sheen but not a shine.
 If Natural Gloss has been used but a lower sheen finish is desired, we recommend the Satin finish of Everbrite™ for the final coat(s).

 How much coating do I need to seal rusted metals?

 Mild Rusted Steels and Rusted Corten are more porous than smooth metals; and can take up to 50% more coating for the first coat.
 The thicker the rust, the more coating it will take to seal it.

-Generally it will take 3+ thick coats to seal exterior rusted metals; or 2 thick coats for indoor locations; as long as the substrate is sanded to a smooth finish with all loose rust has been knocked off.
+Generally it will take 3+ generous coats to seal exterior rusted metals; or 2 generous coats for indoor locations; as long as the substrate is sanded to a smooth finish with all loose rust has been knocked off.
 If the rust is thick then more coats will be required to encapsulate the rust.

 For interior multiply the surface area to be coated by 3.5

 How to Seal Rusted Metal and Prevent Staining

 - Rusted metal is porous so care must be taken to ensure that the metal is completely clean and dry.
 Blooming rust (raised thick and heavy rust) should be knocked down to a smooth surface and a solvent used to help remove contaminants like grease or oils.
 The solvent will also help draw out moisture because coating and sealing moisture in the pores of metal can cause failure of any coating.